iver56/gefolki/README.md

 ## help

-The source code is provided here in matlab and python under a GPL license.
+The source code is provided here in python under a GPL license.

 After decompression, this directory contains:

-- a directory "datasets" that are used in the demonstration file "main.{m, py}".
+- a directory "datasets" that are used in the demonstration file "demo.py".
 Origins of the different datasets are described in the readme.txt
-- the different matlab source codes.
-The demonstration are proposed in the main.m file.
 - the different python source codes.
-The demonstration are proposed in the main.py file.
+The demonstration are proposed in the demo.py file.

 In python you find a part of folki optical flow familly (folki, efolki, gefolki).